Skip to content

 This program is free with Garden admission.
 Click here to prebook entry tickets to the San Francisco Botanical Garden for July 2.
 Please consider supporting the Gardens of Golden Gate Park with a recommended donation of $5-20.
 Your support helps us connect people to plants, the planet, and each other.

-Book Talk: Water in the Desert by Gary Paul Nabhan
+Book Talk: Gary Paul Nabhan and Air Copeland

 Thursday, July 2, 2026